 - Vibrations when driving

 These are all symptoms of tires that are in need of rotation.
 If you notice any of the above symptoms, call 12th Street Auto Care Center to book an appointment right away.

 You should have your tires rotated every 5,000 miles, but it’s a good rule of thumb to get them rotated every time you get an oil change.
 You should also pay close attention to your tires and inspect them every time you stop for gas, just to be safe.

 Remember, when your car, truck, SUV or van starts acting up, turn to 12th Street Auto Care Center.
-Our trained technicians are happy to check your vehicle and offer the repairs or replacements it needs.
+Our trained ASE-certified mechanics are happy to check your vehicle and offer the tire repairs, tire replacements or tire rotations it needs.